sahilmahendrakar/sahilmahendrakar/README.md

 ### Hi all! 👋 😄

 <p align='center'>
-  I'm Sahil Mahendrakar, a junior at Columbia University majoring in CS.
-I'm interested in ML/AI, cryptography, and blockchain.
+  I'm Sahil Mahendrakar, a SWE at Amazon (AWS).
+I'm interested in AI, cryptography, and blockchain.
 </p>